Let’s be honest.

 5. Damaged Steering Column

 A fully functioning steering column (the connection between a steering wheel and steering mechanism) is essential for your car’s drivability.
 However, some components within may wear out over time, creating a play in the bushings and the ball joint.
-This can lead to vibration in the steering wheel.
+This can lead to steering wheel vibration (shaky steering wheel).

-If you notice a sudden steering wheel vibration or a shaky steering wheel, take the hint!
+So, if you notice a sudden steering wheel shake, take the hint!

 Get the steering column checked ASAP.